 Helsinki corridor into the US

 Finnish engineering scale exists.
-The US-procurement reading of it does not, by default.
+The US-procurement evaluation of it does not, by default.

-Why Helsinki principals arrive here.
+Why Helsinki owners arrive here.

 The Finnish business is real.
-Decades of marine and energy engineering at Wartsila, vertical-transport scale at KONE, stainless-steel-and-mining-technology depth at Outokumpu and Metso Outotec, telecom and cybersecurity heritage at Nokia and F-Secure, forestry and bioeconomy capacity at UPM, Stora Enso, and Metsa Group, instrumentation precision at Vaisala and Planmeca, and gaming reach at Supercell, Rovio, Remedy, and Housemarque sit behind the firm.
+Decades of marine and energy engineering at Wartsila, vertical-transport scale at KONE, stainless-steel-and-mining-technology depth at Outokumpu and Metso Outotec, telecom and cybersecurity heritage at Nokia and F-Secure, forestry and bioeconomy capacity at UPM, Stora Enso, and Metsa Group, instrumentation precision at Vaisala and Planmeca, and gaming reach at Supercell, Rovio, Remedy, and Housemarque sit behind GMA.
 The US presence often already exists.
 A US subsidiary has been open for a decade.
 A US sales office runs.
 US references are in hand.
 And still, the first ninety days of a US enterprise procurement push, a US capital raise, a US institutional commercial conversation, or a portfolio-company rollout do not match the model.
-American buyers nod through the global engineering credentials and quietly sort the firm into a different bucket than the firm thought it was entering.
+American buyers nod through the global engineering credentials and quietly sort the company into a different bucket than GMA thought it was entering.

 The American enterprise buyer is not asking for less engineering.
 They are asking for the US category, the US peer set, and a past-performance file written in US-procurement language.
 House view on Helsinki to US entry